What is the role of an instructional designer when developing an online course?

 Narration text - which text should narrated

-Developer notes - regarding order, animation, interactions and more
+Developer notes - order of appearance, animation, interactions, imagery and more

 If there are still gaps in content or questions raised, this is our place to flag them, and the client to fill in the gaps.